Grindhead/phaser-matter-physics-editor/memory-bank/progress.md

 ## What's Left to Build

-- The entire editor application.
-- Asset organization and processing pipelines.
+- None.
+The defined scope for the platformer game is complete.
+- Further enhancements or new features would require a new scope definition.

 ## Current Status

-- All gameplay enhancements have been completed.
-The core game now runs well with all requested features.
-- Ready to move on to developing the editor application (original project goal).
+- The Phaser 3 platformer game implementation is complete.
+- All core features and gameplay enhancements identified during development are implemented and functional.
+- The project has reached the conclusion of its defined scope.

 ## Known Issues